-lonization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
+Ionization smoke alarms are generally more effective at detecting flaming fires which consume combustible materials rapidly and spread quickly.
 Sources of these fires may include paper burning in a wastebasket, or a grease fire in the kitchen.

-Photoelectric technology is generally more sensitive than ionization technology at detecting large particles, which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
+Photoelectric smoke alarms are generally more effective at detecting smoldering fires which smolder for hours before bursting into flame.
 Sources of these fires may include cigarettes burning in couches or bedding.
 For maximum protection, use both types of smoke alarms on each level of your home.